- What is the World Surf League?

 A: You can view the full 2018 Championship Tour schedule here.

 Q: Who are the current champions?

 A: The 2017 WSL World Champions are John John Florence (HAW) and Tyler Wright (AUS); the 2016 WSL Jeep World Longboard Champions are Taylor Jenson (USA) and Honolua Blomfield; the 2016 WSL World Junior Champions are Ethan Ewing (AUS) and Macy Callaghan (AUS); and the 2015/2016 WSL Big Wave World Tour Champion is Grant Baker (ZAF).

 Q: Who can win the WSL World Championship?

 A: Any one of the World Surf League Top 34 men's surfers or Top 17 women's surfers that qualified to compete in the Championship Tour.
 The male and female surfers with the most points at the end of the year are named World Champions.

 Q: Which events can be used to count towards rankings?

 A: There are two main rankings systems, the Championship Tour rankings and the Qualifying Series rankings.
 The CT rankings determine the World Champions while the QS rankings help determine who will qualify for next year's Championship Tour.

-The 2015 CT rankings will include results from the Top 34 and Top 17 as well as the replacement surfers.
+The Championship Tour rankings will include results from the Top 34 and Top 17 as well as the replacement surfers.
 Only results from CT events will count towards the CT rankings.
-The best 9 of 11 results will count towards the men’s ranking and the best 8 of 10 results count towards the women’s rankings.
+The best 9 of 11 results will count towards the men's ranking and the best 8 of 10 results count towards the women's rankings.

-The 2015 QS rankings will include results from all WSL surfers competing in QS events.
+The Qualifying Series rankings will include results from all WSL surfers competing in QS events.
 The best 5 results will count towards the rankings.